Skateboard Buying Guide & Size Chart

 Here’s what we’ll cover:

-There are three main types of skateboards that are all very fun and functional for different types of riding.
+The three main types of skateboards are fun but uniquely functional for different types of riding.
+Ultimately the type skating you plan to do will determine the kind of board you need.
 Watch the video and read below to decide whether a standard skateboard, skateboard cruiser or a longboard is the right fit for you.

-What size skateboard should you get?
-We recommend starting with a skateboard deck width that is proportional to your shoe size.
 If you wear men’s size 6.5 to 9, start out with a deck width of 7.5 to 8.0 inches.
 If you wear shoes 9.5 or larger, we recommend getting a deck between 8.0 and 8.5 inches.
+Keep in mind, that these are just general guidelines your own personal preference should be taken into consideration when choosing your new board.

-In general, skaters who like flip tricks, manuals, ledges, flat bars and technical tricks usually prefer boards on the narrower side of the spectrum (7.75 – 8.25 inches).
-Those who skate big bowls, hand rails, or like to jump down large gaps and stairs are usually more comfortable with a larger board (8.25 – 9.0 inches).
-Wider boards are also great for transportation because they offer a more stable and comfortable standing platform.
+As a generalization, usualy skaters who like flip tricks, manuals, ledges, flat bars and technical tricks usually prefer boards on the narrower side of the spectrum (7.75 – 8.25 inches).
+Those who skate big bowls, hand rails, or like to jump down large gaps and stairs are usually more comfortable with a larger board with more surface area (8.25 – 9.0 inches).

 TIP: Don’t be afraid to try out different sizes to find out what works best for you.
 There’s no exact science about deck size – only personal preference.